-It has been my pleasure to write as a theater reviewer for Chicago Theater and Arts operated by Jody Jacobs.
+It has been my pleasure to write as a theater reviewer for Chicago Theater and Arts operated by Jodie Jacobs.

 We are both members of Midwest Writers Association which is a group of professional writers and nonfiction authors.

 Jodie has been a professional travel and theater writer for many years.

 Most of my professional writing has been related to business and marketing.
 Earlier this year, after talking a bit about my theatrical background, and knowing that I am a video producer she asked if I might be interested in reviewing some plays for her blog.

 It’s been a lot of fun and I look forward to continuing it into the new year and hopefully beyond.